T

 Destination-specific tips

-• Tap water is safe to drink throughout Kyoto.
+• Tap water is safe and potable throughout Japan; bring a reusable bottle to refill.

-• Learn a few basic Japanese phrases; while English is spoken in tourist areas, politeness and effort are highly appreciated.
+• Learn a few basic Japanese phrases; while English is spoken in tourist areas, politeness and effort are greatly appreciated.

 Plan the rest of your Kyoto trip